Fear and loathing at Poland's Turow coal mine | DW | 28.09.2021

 The mine, which has been operating since 1904, fuels a power station that provides 6% of Poland's electricity, to around 2.3 million Polish households, according to PGE.
 One in every two jobs in the region is directly or indirectly dependent on it.
 It employs about 1,250 people and is the fourth-largest coal-fired thermal plant in Poland.

-In Bogatynia, with a population of 17,000, the topic arouses strong feelings.
+In Bogatynia, which has a population of 17,000, the topic arouses strong feelings.
 A Czech journalist was even refused service in a bar in the town.

 96% residents of Bogatynia are aware that the mine will be closed, and more than half acknowledge this will happen within 10-20 years, according to a study commissioned by PGE.